jplaroche2000/gcp_pilot/README.md

 Objective:

-Replicating Oracle database tables to a GCP Firestore datastore with Striim and Kafka
+Replicating Oracle database tables to a GCP Firestore datastore and GCP with Striim and Kafka/Confluent.
+In addition we will use a hybrid cloud topology to bridge a local network to a GCP host project with service projects using VPN (OpenVPN).

 --/--/--/--/--/--/--/--/--/--/--/--/--/--/--/--/--/--/--/--/--/--/--/--/--/--